UK Audio Recording Laws for Business

 - To prove a business transaction

-- Ensure that the bussiness is in compliance with regulatory procedures
+- Ensure that the business is in compliance with regulatory procedures

 - To ensure that quality standards are being met in the interests of national secureity